 Can dogs eat cherries?
-The short answer is no, dogs can’t eat cherries, even though your dog may have eaten a cherry or two in the past and felt fine afterward.
+The short answer is no, dogs shouldn’t eat cherries, even though your dog may have eaten a cherry or two in the past and felt fine afterward.
 Many fruits are healthy and safe for dogs, but while cherries do contain some beneficial nutrients, they can do a lot more harm than good and usually aren’t worth the risks.
 There are plenty of human foods that are good for dogs and make for better choices than cherries.
 Here’s what you should know when it comes to dogs and cherries.

 Why Are Cherries Bad For Dogs?